v

 Sandra Hasser Bennett was born and raised in St. Louis, MO and received a B. A. in

-oral history through genealogy, and it has become a life-long interest taking her in
+history through genealogy, and it has become a life-long interest taking her in many

 Sandra has written book reviews for the International Migration Review, a scholarly